AandrewW/Housing-Notifier-for-ASU/README.md

 - West**

 The extension does not sign in for you, store a housing password, select a room, or submit housing forms.
-The only thing is does it notify you.

 ## Requirements